aiven/aiven-operator/docs/docs/resources/kafkaschema.md

 the subject.
 The subject disappears from the registry's listing, re-applying a KafkaSchema with the same subjectName after deletion starts a brand-new subject at version 1.

+Update ordering: when schema and compatibilityLevel change in the same apply, the compatibility level is set first, because the registry validates a new version against the level currently configured for the subject.
+A rejected schema leaves the new level applied.

 **Required**

 - [`apiVersion`](#apiVersion-property){: name='apiVersion-property'} (string).
 Value `aiven.io/v1alpha1`.